 - Assisting in and performing other conservation-related duties as appropriate

-- Enrollment in a recognized graduate art conservation training program, seeking to complete internship requirement, or post graduate proposing focused study on specific area of interest (*Students applying to the Scientific Research lab must have a major or minor in a science field)
+- Enrollment in a recognized graduate art conservation training program, seeking to complete internship requirement, or post graduate proposing focused study on specific area of interest

 - Proven attention to detail